Dhong88/BiLSTM-CRF-FastAPI/README.md

 # BiLSTM-CRF-FastAPI
 This respository include the code for building a Malay POS tagger by using Bi-LSTM-CRF.
 The dataset is small.
-To overcome overfitting, pre-trained word embedding is used in the model.
+To overcome overfitting, pre-trained word embedding is used.
 The model is then deploy by FastAPI.

 ## Requirement